SantiagoWL117/Migration-Strategy/Course-Fix-Progress.md

 - Capri Combo Box
 - Large Crack Stick Combo Box

-**Action Taken:** Skipped - all dishes already have course_id. **REVIEW NEEDED** - Very low dish count and no poutine dishes found suggests either incomplete menu migration or restaurant may have changed focus/closed.
+**Action Taken:** Skipped - all dishes already have course_id. **REVIEW NEEDED** - Restaurant may not actually be using our platform for ordering (shares location, no poutine menu items).
+Should verify if they need to be on active list.

 #### Sushi Express Chambly (Line 231)
 **Status:** ❌ NOT FOUND IN DATABASE (or name changed)